800-450-6118

 3. They're cheap

-Carpal tunnel gloves are greatly hyped.
+Gloves advertised to "treat carpal tunnel" are greatly hyped.
 Most companies even resort to false advertising to pump up the hype.
 In reality, any glove that advertises "helps carpal tunnel syndrome" is false advertising.
 That's because NO research to date has tested the clinical effects of gloves on this disorder.
 Therefore, such a claim is a lie - and illegal.
 (Companies promoting "copper infused" gloves are telling the biggest lies - see below.)

-Bottom Line: Do carpal tunnel gloves really work?
+Bottom Line: Do "carpal tunnel gloves" really work?

 Therefore, if you insist on wearing a glove for your carpal tunnel syndrome, buy an inexpensive thermal glove from your local clothing store or online.
 Remember, it doesn't matter if it's not a "carpal tunnel glove".

-And avoid compression gloves at all costs (see below).
+However, avoid compression gloves at all costs (see below).

-compression gloves
+two hands with black compression gloves

 Which carpal tunnel gloves to avoid - and are dangerous